overture-stack/website/markdown/documentation/song/reference/commands.md

 To invoke a command, run the `song-client` executable and append any options required after the command with the necessary input values.

-For information on the available commands use the following:
+For information on the available commands, use the following:

 ```shell
 song-client-5.0.2/bin/sing --help